thanever/SOC/Scots/data/README.md

   <img src="eq-1.png" width=45%/>
 </p>
 where <img src="http://latex.codecogs.com/gif.latex?\boldsymbol{x}=[\boldsymbol{p}_{\rm{g_+}}^T,\boldsymbol{p}_{\rm{g_-}}^T,\boldsymbol{p}_{\rm{d}_{\Delta}}^T,\boldsymbol{z}_{+}^T,\boldsymbol{z}_{-}^T]^T">
 and the first and second stages are the dispatch problem under the normal state and corrective control problem after a contingency, respectively.
-The first-stage objective function *f(x)* is the total generation cost, which is linearized using the *&lambda* approximation in [1].
-The second-stage objective function *g(x)* is the total cost of generator regulation, load shedding and corrective line switching, given by
+The first-stage objective function f(x) is the total generation cost, which is linearized using the "lambda" approximation in [1].
+The second-stage objective function g(x) is the total cost of generator regulation, load shedding and corrective line switching, given by
 <p align="center">
   <img src="eq-2.png" width=45%/>
 </p>